 Prof. Andrea Damascelli (University of British Columbia, Vancouver)

 The Center is now actively recruiting Postdoctoral Research Fellows for 2-3 years.
 The starting date is flexible.

 For a list of current projects click here.

 Successful applicants will be outstanding and highly motivated scientists with a strong background in physics or chemistry.
 Strong publications on quantum materials and enthusiasm for collaborative research are expected.

-Interested candidates should send their complete application through the on-line application system.
+Interested candidates should send their complete application to the following email:

-The uploaded file must contain a curriculum vitae, publication list, and research statement.
-Questions concerning the application procedure can be addressed to
+The application must contain a curriculum vitae, publication list, and a research statement.
+Questions concerning the application procedure should be addressed to

 Prof. Dirk Manske, Scientific Coordinator

 The deadline for applications is Sunday May 5th, 2019

 The Max Planck-UBC-UTokyo Center for Quantum Materials is committed to employing more disabled individuals and especially encourages them to apply.
 The Center seeks to increase the number of women in those areas where they are underrepresented, and therefore explicitly encourages women to apply.